Saric-Group/analytical_collagen/README.md

 To do so, follow below steps:

-1. Set `MDoutput` flag in the config file.
+1. Set `MD` flag in the config file.
-2. Set local folder path `mdoutput = /path/to/folder/` to create files there.
+2. Set local folder path `mdoutput = /path/to/folder/` to create files there (must exist).
 3. Adjust key parameters (such as the number of molecules to be simulated).
 4. Run
    ```sh